 Where automation of data can really shine is with testing, especially when that testing is then coupled with data analysis of the test results to provide feedback on those results.
 There is only so much time that employees can deal with testing, so if they can automate at least some of those tests, that will free up time to either do more testing or better analyze the results of the run tests.
 As the time horizon on test results gets shorter, the feedback from the test data analysis can affect future testing and even draw out test scenarios that are flaky and won't lead to anything useful.
 As automation is added, things get thrown out to further enhance the testing process.

 Tools For Automating Data Analysis

 When you are looking to automate your data analysis, data pipeline, engineering, or other data processes, Zuar has the perfect solution to help.
 If you are like most businesses, your data isn't in a nice neat package, but trapped behind software APIs, spread over different databases, and stored in flat files.
 Without having all of your data in the same place for a single source of truth, your analysis is incomplete and you aren't getting the full picture.
-Zuar's solution Mitto helps to make sure that all of your data is cleaned, transformed, and compiled into a central location, all while automating the entire process to give you a complete picture of your business.
+Zuar's Mitto is a solution that helps get your data cleaned, transformed, and compiled into a central location, all while automating the entire process to give you a complete picture of your business.

 Not only does Mitto automate the flow of all of your data into a single destination for analytics, but you can enhance and transform the data by way of adding contextual information.
 This additional contextual information helps with modeling and flow while providing more ways to understand the data for analysis.